See if this is about right for you:

 You start your day working on one project.
 An idea hits you, so you start working with that idea.
 While working with that idea, another idea hits you and you start working with it.
 At the end of the day, you’ve got a slew of open idea loops – but you still never actually finished the first one you started with.
 You frantically write down all of the ideas on your ToDo list and unplug, defeated.
 The next day you start the process all over again.

-Ain’t being a creative grand?!
+Ain’t being a Creative Giant grand?!

 Project Statuses and Shuffle Overhead

 Let’s change that habit today.
-From here on out, I want you to make a commitment to drive a particular creative project to the shareable stage before you start working on another one.
+From here on out, I want you to make a commitment to drive a particular creative project to the shareable good enough stage before you start working on another one.
 This will be hard, but I’ll explain why it’s important that you do so.